mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

   - Original: [`rag_from_scratch_10_and_11.ipynb`](./notebooks/rag-from-scratch/rag_from_scratch_10_and_11.ipynb)
   - Mine: [`RAG_Scratch_Part_11.ipynb`](./notebooks/RAG_Scratch_Part_11.ipynb)

-Query structuring consists in converting a natural language query into some structured query, e.g., SQL or any other metadata-based structured query.
+Query structuring consists in converting a natural language query into some structured query or DSL (Domain Specific Language), e.g., SQL or any other metadata-based structured query.

 Vectorstores usually have metadata fields associated to the chunks: `content_search`, `date`, etc. If we are leveraging *query structuring*, we create a structured query which uses those metadata fields; to achieve that, the field names are passed to an LLM so that it can generate the query equivalent to the natural language one which complies with the fields.
 Then, the string output is parsed to a Pydantic object.